justlep/knockout-stripped/README.md

 # knockout-stripped
-A heavily reduced [KnockoutJS](http://knockoutjs.com/) (v3.4.2) with most browser-related code removed (no bindings, no extenders except *notify*, no JSON utils etc).
+A heavily reduced [KnockoutJS](http://knockoutjs.com/) (v3.4.2) with most browser-related code removed, (no bindings, components or extenders (except *notify*), no JSON utils etc).

-Created to take advantage of Knockout's Observable datatypes in **non-Browser/DOM** environments, like Bitwig controller scripts.
+Intended for using Knockout's reactive datatypes within DOM-free, pure ECMA environments, like Nashorn JS runtime or NodeJS.
 Supported datatypes are:
 * ko.observable()
 * ko.observableArray()